 The Ordinary Natural Moisturizing Factors + HA.

-The Ordinary Natural Moisturizing Factors + HA or NMF for short, is infused with multiple amino acids, fatty acids, triglycerides, urea, ceramides, phospholipids, glycerin, saccharides, sodium PCA, hyaluronic acid and many other compounds that are naturally present in the skin.
-This moisturizer has all three recommended ingredients that makes the best moisturizers (humectants, emollients and occlusives).
+The Ordinary Natural Moisturizing Factors + HA or NMF for short, is infused with multiple amino acids, in combination with fatty acids, triglycerides, urea, ceramides, phospholipids, glycerin, saccharides, sodium PCA, hyaluronic acid and many other compounds that are naturally present in the skin.
+This moisturizer has all three recommended ingredients that make up a good moisturizer (humectants, emollients and occlusives).
 Some of these main ingredients will be explained below.

 - Hyaluronic acid: Hyaluronic acid is naturally occurring glycosaminoglycan (carbohydrates) found in our body.
 The largest amounts of it are found in your skin, connective tissue and eyes.
 As a humectant, hyaluronic acid draws moisture from the outmosphere to hydrate the skin surface, giving your skin that satisfactory hydration effect without leaving behind a greasy feeling.
 Hyaluronic acid also extends its potentials to reducing the looks of wrinkles and fine lines by giving the skin a plump and supple effect, which helps fill in lines and improve overall skintone and texture.
 You can read an honest review on The Ordinary hyaluronic acid serum.